vdaas/vald/docs/user/get-started.md

 Vald is highly customizable.
 For example you can configure the number of vector dimension, the number of replica and etc.
 You can customize Vald by creating/editing `values.yaml`.
-We will publish the instructions of `values.yaml` soon.
+We will publish the description of `values.yaml` soon.

 ### Another way to deploy Vald

-In the `Get Started` section, we'll show you how to deploy Vald with Scylla DB.
+In the `Get Started` section, we show you how to deploy Vald with Scylla DB.
-Vald can be deployed in another way, which is used by Helm or `kind` command.
+Vald can also be deployed by Helm or `kind` command.
 (Compressor datastore is required, for example mysql + redis or casandora ).
+We will publish the document about this in near future.